The Ghost of Big Freedia

 Drake: Photo by Ethan Miller/BBMA2017/Getty Images, Big Freedia: Photo by Scott Dudelson / Getty Images), Beyonce: "Formation" Video

 In the first scene of Drake’s “Nice For What” video, you hear the voice of the black, queer New Orleans bounce artist, Big Freedia.
 What you see, however, is a white woman with blonde hair looking sultry into the camera.
 This is not new territory for Big Freedia.
-She was also the voice that excited and affirmed us in Beyonce’s “Formation” ("I did not come to play with you hoes!") where her voice was animating the gritty scenes of New Orleans.
+She was also the voice that excited and affirmed us in Beyonce’s “Formation” (“Bitch, I’m back by popular demand!”) where her voice was animating the gritty scenes of New Orleans.
 Big Freedia has been continuously used for her voice, words, and energy, but her body is always abstracted from the visual element of these mainstream moments.